obinnaaliogor/Azure-series/README.md

-## If you like the content, Don't forget to give this repository a :star:

 ## Day 1: Understanding Cloud Concepts, Vocabulary and Terminology
 - What is cloud ?
 - What is the difference between public, private and hybrid cloud ?